Human Factors in Aviation. Are Pilotless Planes The Future of Air Travel?

 As technology progresses faster and faster in the modern world, there are many processes that are becoming automated.
-Tasks or jobs where human involvement is gradually being replaced by computers.
+So where do human factors in aviation sit in an increasingly automated world?

-Even with automated tasks and processes, humans are still required to either control, manage, intervene, or interact with technology at many stages.
+Even with automated tasks and processes, humans still need to either control, manage, intervene, or interact with technology at many stages.

 Human Factors in its widest definition describes all the many aspects of human performance which interact with their environment to influence the outcome of events.
 These may be related to either the physiological or psychological aspects of human capability.
 Both of which are able to directly affect the way in which the human operator performs in different circumstances.

-Human Factors knowledge can be used to reduce the likelihood of errors and build more error tolerant and more resilient systems.
+Human Factors knowledge reduces the likelihood of errors, and builds more error tolerant and more resilient systems.

-Things have certainly changed a lot from the time when an aircraft’s propeller had to be manually started, and when pilots had to exclusively use landmarks to visually navigate during flight.
+Things have changed a lot from when we had to manually start an aircraft’s propeller.
+And also from when pilots had to exclusively use landmarks to visually navigate during flight.
 But even with all of the latest technology installed in aircraft, human factors still play an enormous role.

 The human factors involved in the operation and interpretation of even the most modern technology remain of the utmost importance in ensuring the safety of aircraft operations.

 Most of the world’s worst aviation disasters have been a direct result of human factors, including the following.
 An example of this is the Tenerife disaster in 1977.
-A runway collision between two B747 airliners, due to misinterpreted radio communication form the captain of one of the aircraft, resulting in 583 casualties.
+A runway collision between two B747 airliners, due to misinterpreted radio communication form the captain of one of the aircraft.
+It resulted in 583 casualties.

-An example of human factors and technologys failed interaction is the mid-air collision between a chartered Tu-154 passenger flight and a B757 DHL cargo jet over Überlingen, Germany in 2002.
+There are examples of failed interactions between humans and technology.
+One such incident is the mid-air collision between a chartered Tu-154 passenger flight and a B757 DHL cargo jet over Überlingen, Germany in 2002.
 This resulted from ambiguous air traffic control and TCAS (traffic collision avoidance system) instructions.
-The automated TCAS instructions were in fact correct in warning the pilots of nearby traffic, and in directing them to change their respective altitudes accordingly.
+The automated TCAS instructions were in fact correct in warning the pilots of nearby traffic.
+It directed them to change their respective altitudes accordingly.
 The intervention of a fatigued air traffic controller however, who was unable to access the full scope of information he needed, resulted in the TCAS instructions being ignored, and the aircraft collided.

 Whilst human factors such as stress, fatigue and psychology can no doubt be discussed in relation to negative impacts on aviation, there are many situations where human factors are essential to the safe operation of a flight.